gartenbergCH/gartenberg/README.md

 ### Run Juntagrico locally

+This requires a docker installation.

 Execute
 ```
-run_docker.sh
+run.sh
 ```

-It is started on port 8000
+It is started on port 8000.
+A mailtrap is started on port 8025